Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 The purpose of this debate is not only to highlight the impact that Mamba is having on local communities, but to lobby the Government for change.
 I am keen that more action is taken to address the problem at a national level.
 I have been in contact with the Home Office about Mamba in recent weeks, and of course I welcome the various actions that have already been taken to deal with the misuse of such drugs.
 Since the Psychoactive Substances Act 2016 came into force, banning such substances, hundreds of retailers across the UK have either closed or are no longer selling these drugs.
 Police have arrested suppliers, and the National Crime Agency has removed many such substances from UK-based websites.

 There has been action—it has been a good start—but we need to review the classification of these drugs.
-We also clearly need a national strategy and support from central Government to help tackle an issue that is not confined to Mansfield.
+We also clearly need a national strategy and support from central Government to help to tackle an issue that is not confined to Mansfield.
 It is a national problem, with many town centres across the UK experiencing similar problems, and I have heard from other Members about similar issues in their constituencies.
-We require a national framework, and I am calling on the Government to work with police forces, councils, charities and experts to put a framework in place to help towns and cities deal with this problem effectively.
+We require a national framework, and I am calling on the Government to work with police forces, councils, charities and experts to put a framework in place to help towns and cities to deal with this problem effectively.
 Police and councils need some advice on how to deal with the problem at local level.
 Mamba usage is a relatively new problem with its own specific challenges, and the approach has been mixed because we do not have a national plan.
 While there are great examples, such as the clinic run by the Nottingham Recovery Network, the reality in many areas is that police forces, councils and charities have to deal with the issue without effective guidance and without the frameworks to ensure a collaborative cross-organisational approach.

 We also need to investigate what medical interventions might be possible.
 It is easy to talk about drug users as a problem, but many obviously have their own personal issues and terrible personal circumstances that have lead them to this point.
 As far as I can see, there is no medical approach in the same way that there is for heroin users with methadone.
 I have not concentrated on that, because a Home Office Minister is responding to the debate and it is more of a Department of Health and Social Care issue.
-However, I hope that the Minister will consider that going forward.
+However, I hope that the Minister will consider that.

 I am asking the Government to create a national strategy and framework, including clear guidelines and advice, to help those who are dealing with such drugs.
 I will be grateful if the Minister will talk to his colleagues in the Department of Health and Social Care about the medical interventions that may be available.
 Most importantly, the Government should consider reclassifying the drug so that it is more comparable with heroin and cocaine than marijuana, to give the police the opportunity to deal with it in the same way.
 This is an incredibly serious problem that we need to address head on.